JDMF-05/Data_Vis_Group_Assignment_JDM_MD_FL/README.md

 #### To see the site

-Since the site was done using cargo and it is only possible to set it to public by paying.
+Due to Cargo platform limitations, the project is accessible through a viewer account.

-Viewer account email and password can be found in the submitted folder in the file named "account_informations_cargo.txt", by entering with this account the site can be seen
+Access credentials are provided in the submitted folder, in the file "viewer_account_infos".

 [Cargo Login](https://visualization.cargo.site/)